Gentoo¶

 Unsorted¶

-gives an “Operation not permitted” when run by an unpriviledged
+if /bin/ping gives an “Operation not permitted” when run by an unpriviledged

-user (but works as root), then setcap cap_net_raw=ep /bin/ping
+user (but works as root), then setcap cap_net_raw=ep /bin/ping.

 tmux split characters¶